Where we stay:

 surrounded by roses where once can have a quiet drink before

-dinner or perhaps have a swim in the lovely indoor pool.
+dinner or perhaps you would like to swim in the heated indoor pool.

 Parador Monforte de Lemos This 4 star Parador is situated at

-the highest point of the town of Monforte de Lemos and is comprised of
+the highest point of the town of Monforte de Lemos.
+The origins of the

 monastery date back to the 9th century, although the current building,